File Storage for VPC profiles

 Use the GET /share/profiles

-request to retrieve information for all share profiles.
+request to retrieve information about the generally available file share profiles.

 -H "Authorization: $iam_token"